Classification of Incidents, and Incident Reporting

 2. Roles and Responsibilities of Factory Manager

 The Factory Manager is responsible for both the decision to recall and which type of recall will take place.
 This decision must be based on both the QA Incident classification.
-The xyz Factory Manager must:
+The XYZ Factory Manager must:

 1) Within 24 hours of receiving the QA confirmation of Incident Classification & required risk reduction measures report by email: Consult the relevant Manager to start the recall process.